Global CO2 emissions from fossil fuels to rise by less than 1% this year as renewables and EVs take off – KION546

 That’s despite widespread concerns of a rush back to coal, oil and gas amid a global energy crunch and Russia’s war in Ukraine.
 We have electric vehicles and an uptake of renewables to thank for the surprisingly small increase.

-The International Energy Agency published its forecast on Wednesday, showing CO2 emissions are on track for an increase of 300 million metric tons in 2022, reaching 33.8 billion tons.
+The International Energy Agency published its forecast in a report Wednesday, showing CO2 emissions are on track for an increase of 300 million metric tons in 2022, reaching 33.8 billion tons.
 That’s a far smaller rise that the jump of nearly 2 billion tons in 2021 as the world rebounded from the Covid-19 pandemic.

 The increase this year comes largely from the aviation sector, which was severely impacted by the pandemic.